-- 5) Earn an Industry-Based Certification: A graduate earning an industry-based certification under 19 TAC §74.1003.
-(Data source: TSDS PEIMS 48011) - 6) Graduate with Completed IEP and Workforce Readiness: A graduate receiving a graduation type code of 04, 05, 54, or 55 which indicates the student has completed his/her IEP and has either demonstrated self-employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services.
-(Data source: TSDS PEIMS 40203) - 7) CTE Coherent Sequence Coursework Aligned with Industry-Based Certifications: A CTE coherent sequence graduate who has completed and received credit for at least one CTE course aligned with an industry-based certification.
-This indicator awards one-half point only for graduates who have met no other CCMR indicator.
-These graduates receive one-half point credit for coursework completed toward an industry-based certification.
-The list of CTE courses aligned with industry-based certifications is provided in Chapter 2 of the 2018 Accountability Manual.
-(Data source: TSDS PEIMS 43415 and 40110 [summer])
+- 6) Earn an Industry-Based Certification: A graduate earning an industry-based certification under 19 TAC §74.1003.
+(Data source: TSDS PEIMS 48011) - 7) Graduate with Completed IEP and Workforce Readiness: A graduate receiving a graduation type code of 04, 05, 54, or 55 which indicates the student has completed his/her IEP and has either demonstrated self-employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services.
+(Data source: TSDS PEIMS 40203) - 9) Enlist in the Armed Forces: A graduate enlisting in the U.S. Army, Navy, Air Force, Coast Guard, or Marines.
+(Data source: TSDS PEIMS 40203) - 10) Current Special Education Students with Advanced Degree Plans: A graduate who graduates under an advanced degree plan and is identified as a current special education student (Data source: TSDS PEIMS 40203 and 40110) - 11) Graduate with Level I or Level II Certificate: A graduate earning a Level I or Level II certificate in any workforce education area.
+(Data source: THECB)